peter88213/nv_snapshots/README.md

 The [novelibre](https://github.com/peter88213/novelibre/) Python program helps authors organize novels.

-*nv_snapshots* is a plugin providing a snapshot manager.
+The *nv_snapshots* plugin provides a lightweight version control for *novelibre* projects.

 ![Screenshot](docs/Screenshots/screen01.png)

 ## Features

-- Snapshots are user defined versions of a project file.
+A snapshot is a compressed, titled, and commented version of a `.novx` file.

-- Snapshot are zipfiles containing the `.novx` file and a descriptive text file.
+- *nv_snapshots* creates such snapshots on demand and stores them in a subdirectory of the project folder.
-- Snapshots are located in a `snapshot` subdirectory of the project folder.
+- With the snapshot manager, you can select individual snapshots and export documents from them for comparison with the current project.
-- Saving a snapshot is manually triggered via `Ctrl`-`Alt`-`S` or a "File" menu command.
+- You can also easily revert to a snapshot.

 ## Requirements